-to Morocco, a flight that went wrong, filming “The Passion”
+to Morocco, filming “The Passion” for HBO

 It seemed like it would be another routine flight down to Morocco,

-– Arri’s, Cooke lenses… the usual junk.
+Arri’s, Cooke lenses… the usual junk.

-Amelia is a single engine six seater, a station wagon of the air,
+Amelia is a single engine six-seater, a station wagon of the air,

 that can fly high and for her class is about the fastest you can get.

-to keep her going - giving me the freedom to fly to wherever
+afford to keep her going - giving me the freedom to fly to wherever

 I might be filming in Europe.

-novalist and pilot who had pioneered many of the airmail routes in
+novelist and pilot who had pioneered many of the airmail routes in

 of this very route down to Morocco.

 that linger on with you.